drunkard/ceph-readable-doc/html/_sources/cephfs/fs-volumes.rst.txt

     $ ceph fs volume create <vol_name> [<placement>]

 This creates a CephFS file system and its data and metadata pools.
-It also tries to create MDSes for the filesystem using the enabled ceph-mgr orchestrator module  (see :doc:`/mgr/orchestrator`) , e.g., rook.
+It can also try to create MDSes for the filesystem using the enabled ceph-mgr orchestrator module (see :doc:`/mgr/orchestrator`), e.g. rook.

+<vol_name> is the volume name (an arbitrary string), and

+<placement> is an optional string signifying which hosts should have NFS Ganesha
+daemon containers running on them and, optionally, the total number of NFS Ganesha daemons the cluster (should you want to have more than one NFS Ganesha daemon running per node).
+For example, the following placement string means "deploy NFS Ganesha daemons on nodes host1 and host2 (one daemon per host):

+    "host1,host2"

+and this placement specification says to deploy two NFS Ganesha daemons each on nodes host1 and host2 (for a total of four NFS Ganesha daemons in the cluster):

+    "4 host1,host2"

+For more details on placement specification refer to the :ref:`orchestrator-cli-service-spec`, but keep in mind that specifying the placement via a YAML file is not supported.

 Remove a volume using::